JoeLumbley/Platformer-with-Level-Editor/README.md

 ![086](https://github.com/JoeLumbley/Platformer-with-Level-Editor/assets/77564255/73bd7c32-f3c4-40dc-b18f-f34b2a5f5045)

-**"Platformer with Level Editor"** is an essential tool for aspiring game developers.
+**"Platformer with Level Editor"** is the essential tool for aspiring game developers.
 By delving into the source code and project structure of a platformer game with a level editor, you can gain practical experience and valuable insights.

 ![087](https://github.com/JoeLumbley/Platformer-with-Level-Editor/assets/77564255/344c7895-4dbf-421d-8072-6a1d2ab498ba)